 We unveiled our blog to better communicate change, new features and issues with our users.

 We introduced our first version of the API.
-The first version of our API allowed anyone to set up an account for free access to our detection algorithms with up to 5,000 requests per month.
+The first version of our API allowed anyone to set up an account for free access to our detection algorithms.

-The 5,000 requests per month API limit was too low for many users and we introduced three additional API plans with up to 40,000 requests per month allowed.
+The limits of the free API were too low for many users and we introduced three additional API plans with higher limits.

 Dedicated Content Management System Detection